Vector mesons from a holographic QCD model in $f(R)$-dilaton gravity: Conclusions

-Overall, this work discusses the importance of generalizing the Einstein-dilaton model as well as its implications on the spectrum of vector mesons.
-In future studies we would like to apply the present $f(R)$-dilaton gravity model to the nucleon spectrum.
-It would also be interesting to explore other functions $f(R)$, such as the Hu-Sawicki model \cite{Hu2007} and power-law $f(R)$ models \cite{Capozziello2006, Capozziello2007, Pretel2022CQG}, to investigate meson and nucleon spectra.
+Overall, this work highlights the relevance of extending the Einstein-dilaton framework and explores its implications for the vector meson spectrum.
+In future studies, we plan to apply the present $f(R)$-dilaton gravity model to the spectra of the other meson channels, as well as to baryons.
+It would also be worthwhile to consider alternative choices of $f(R)$, such as the Hu-Sawicki model \cite{Hu2007} and power-law $f(R)$ models \cite{Capozziello2006, Capozziello2007, Pretel2022CQG}, in order to further investigate their impact on mesons and baryons.